shybovycha/compass/README.md

 ## Under the hood

-The system is a web application, built with Java Spark framework and _[many different technologies go here]_.
+The system is a web application, built with Java Spark framework, MyBatis and _[many different technologies go here]_.

 ## Setting up and running